Palau's Hidden Wonders: A Two-Week Island Odyssey

 Morning

-Arrange airport transfer with your hotel in advance
+Pre-book airport transfer with your hotel for convenience

 Lunch